sktime/pytorch-forecasting/docs/source/developer_guide.rst

 fast in CI.

-**Running the checks locally.** ``check_estimator`` runs the same conformance suite that CI runs, against a single estimator.
-It is not an extra set of tests;
-the difference is only how they are triggered.
-CI discovers every registered estimator and runs them in bulk, while ``check_estimator`` runs them against yours alone and works *before* your estimator is registered, which makes it the fastest local feedback loop while writing a model.
+**Running the checks locally.** ``check_estimator`` runs the same conformance suite as CI, against a single estimator.
+CI discovers every registered estimator and runs them in bulk; ``check_estimator`` runs them on yours alone, and works before it is registered.

 .. code-block:: python